 Uncertainty – Unknown dependencies.

 Poor Estimates – Your customer/product tables might be updated by a nightly process that is long forgotten.
-Estimates and support roles forget to take this into account because it’s always worked.
+Estimates and support roles forget to take this into account because it has always worked.
 Estimates cannot take into account processes it does not know about.

-Unplanned Re-write – Once discovered, support for abandoned code often requires a complete re-write.
-Only then can new features can be added or the application can become considered supported.
-Re-writes occur when a code base is so out of date it cannot be cost effectively refactored.
+Unplanned Rewrite – Once discovered, support for abandoned code often requires a complete rewrite.
+Only then can new features can be added or the application be considered supported.
+Rewrites occur when a code base is so out of date it cannot be cost effectively refactored.

 Solution

 The Mashup attempts to combine applications using a single core.
-Even in cases where an application requires little attention its core components are kept up to date.
-As new techniques are adopted linters are used to identify code that needs updated even in unattended code.
+Even in cases where an application requires little attention, its core components are kept up to date.
+As new techniques are adopted, linters are used to identify code that needs updating, even in unattended code.
 The application remains updated, visible, and not forgotten.

 Device dependence

-Forcing the business into dependency on a device platform as a result of writing hardware platform specific applications.
+Device dependence forces the business into dependency on a device platform as a result of writing hardware platform specific applications.

 Example

 An IT department writes a series of mobile applications for iOS because, at the time of writing code, all corporate phones were iPhones.
-At some point the business is offered a significant savings on the Android platform but this becomes an opportunity lost because of the iOS hardware dependency.
+At some point the business is offered a significant savings on the Android platform but this becomes a lost opportunity because of the iOS hardware dependency.

 Cost

-The cost of smartphones and tablets vary as competition increase.
+The cost of smartphones and tablets varies as competition increases.
 A vendor offering can easily cut a company’s smartphone devices in half.
 This can be a significant lost opportunity because of decisions made by the IT department.

 Solution